maritimeconnectivity/MCP-PKI/README.md

 [![Build Status](https://travis-ci.org/MaritimeConnectivityPlatform/MCP-PKI.svg?branch=master)](https://travis-ci.org/MaritimeConnectivityPlatform/MCP-PKI)

-# Maritime Connectivity Platform PKI
+# Maritime Connectivity Platform (MCP) Public Key Infrastructure (PKI)

-This is a library / cmdline tool used to manage and check certificates in the MCP Public Key Infrastructure.
+This is a library / cmdline tool used to manage and check certificates in the MCP Public Key Infrastructure (PKI).

 Building using maven should be as simple as running `mvn install`.

 The Maritime Connectivity Platform was formerly known as the Maritime Cloud and therefore there might still be references to that in this project.

+MCP-PKI implements the certificate attributes described in [the developer's page of identity registry](https://developers.maritimeconnectivity.net/identity/index.html#certificate-attributes) and used in [Maritime Identity Registry](https://github.com/MaritimeConnectivityPlatform/IdentityRegistry).

 ## Using the lib
 The primary function of this software is to make it easy/easier to use the MCP PKI for (Java) developers.